orenstein-lab/OrensteinLab_git/README.md

 (1) all scanning/mapping functions work based of an argument called `map_dict`, which is a a dictionary where each entry is of the form `'motor_name:(start, stop, step, kwarg_dict)'`, or alternatively `'motor_name:(positions, kwarg_dict)'`, and where entries to the 	`kwarg_dict` are `key:value` pairs where `key` is the name of a kwarg to the`move` function of the given motor, and `value` is the value to set that kwarg to.
 For example, you might specify a wait time with `kwarg_dict={'wait_time':30}` to have the motor wait 30 seconds after each movement.

 (2) `motor_sequence` works similarly, except that the `map_dict` is replaced by a `sequence_list` defining a set of consecutive motor sweeps.
-Here, each entry is a tuple ('motor_name', target, kwargs_move_dict, tolerance) and the function will acquire data as it sweeps the motors in order from left to right.
+Here, each entry is a tuple `(motor_name, target, kwargs_move_dict, tolerance)` and the function will acquire data as it sweeps the motors in order from left to right.

 (3) `timed_measurement` is used to just record the lockin for some specified time, can be useful

 (4) most functions in `measurement.py` have the following optional arguments:

 		- `mkwargs_read_dict`: dictionary where keys are `motor` names and values are a dictionary of kwargs for motor read functions. if left empty, defaults to no kwargs
 		- `ikwargs_dict`: dictionary of key value pairs where keys are name of `instruments` and values are dictionary of kwargs for the instrument read function.
 Defaults to instruments in `ACTIVE_INSTRUMENTS` with no kwargs.
 		- `mobj_dict`: dictionary of key:value pairs where keys are `motor` names and values are `motor` handle object.
 This makes it very easy to pass around all active motor objects.
 		- `iobj_dict`: dictionary of key:value pairs where keys are `instrument` names and values are `instrument` handle object.
 This makes it very easy to pass around all active motor objects.
 		- `vars`: list of variables to plot during measurement.
 Defaults to `DEFAULT_VARS`.

 (5) `monitor_motors` plots the position of a motor as a function of time. can also be useful